 As a claims manager my goal was always to return the employee to their pre-injury job with no restrictions and no risk of further injury.
 Employers should always develop a clear goal for injured employees with reasonable time frames.
 Once the rehabilitation plan has been developed and signed off it becomes the employer’s responsibility to ensure the plan is executed.
 In other words, the employer must manage the claim.

-Set targets and stick to them.
+Action: Set targets and stick to them.

 9. Document, document, document